contagon/handbook/handbook/6-stake-leadership.md

 * High councilors
 * Functioning patriarchs

 Members of the high priests quorum attend elders quorum meetings in their ward if they are not assigned elsewhere.
-See [29.3.5](29-meetings-in-the-church.md#2935-stake-high-priests-quorum-meeting) for information about the stake high priests quorum meeting.

 _Elders Quorums._ The stake presidency has responsibility for elders quorums (see [8.3.3.1](8-elders-quorum.md#8331-calling-an-elders-quorum-presidency)).